Tmonster/Tmonster.github.io/drafts/just_use_instance_storage.md

+Early in my computing days, when I was still a newbie working on AWS EC2 instances, I just assumed every system needed to be backed by EBS.
+The default size is 8GB, but of course I would need more, so I bumped it up to 50GB or 100GB.
+What took me a while to understand, unfortunately, is that EBS is **very expensive**, and instance storage is free (with select machines).
 Basically, why are we always using EBS?

 An EC2 instance with large EBS backed storage can be nice, but if are not careful, you could end up paying something like $XXX per month for your EBS backed instances.